geoidapp/geoidapp.github.io/docs/acknowledgments/index.md

 ---

 # Acknowledgments
-We would like to acknowledge the following authors/institutions, editdocs
+We would like to acknowledge the following authors/institutions, individuals, etc.

 - Ahmed Abdalla.
 He is our supervisor, he is the guy behind all of these things, without him none of this will ever happen.
 I know words cannot describe what we want to say.
 I really don't have anything to say.

 - The guy behind copy/paste.
 I don't know you, but you're a hero in my eyes.
 I owe just everything.